AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/intelligent-captions.md

 * **Solution access**: The Intelligent captions feature is available in Customer Journey Analytics, but not in Adobe Analytics.

 * **Contractual access**: If you are not able to use Intelligent captions, please contact your organization's administrator or Adobe Account Representative (Admin).
-Before you can use Intelligent captions in your organization, you must agree to certain Gen AI-related legal terms.
+Before you can use Intelligent captions in your organization, you must agree to certain Generative AI related legal terms.

 * **Permissions**: In the [!UICONTROL Adobe Admin Console], the [!UICONTROL Reporting Tools] **[!UICONTROL Intelligent Captions]** permission determines access.
 A [product profile admin](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html) needs to follow these steps in the [!UICONTROL Admin Console]:
    1. Navigate to **[!UICONTROL Admin Console]** > **[!UICONTROL Products and services]** > **[!UICONTROL Customer Journey Analytics]** > **[!UICONTROL Product Profiles]**.